Gifted with an exemplary piano touch and an admirable physiological setup…

 Russian concert pianist

-A phonetics enthusiast, Dr. Tan coaches lyric diction of 8 languages.
+A phonetics enthusiast, Bernard is a diction coach in 9 languages.
 He has developed a specialisation in Italian diction and its functions in operas and Italian songs, and was regarded as “an excellent Italian language and music coach” by Matteo Dalle Fratte, Italian coach at Royal Opera House, London.
 His work in the Italian repertoire has also seen him being appointed as a regular vocal coach with Melofonetica in London, in their annual Veneto Opera Summer School in Italy.
-In March 2017, Tan directed, coached, and performed in a project of Romantic Italian art songs “Amore e morte”.
+In March 2017, he directed, coached, and performed in a project of Romantic Italian art songs “Amore e morte”.
+Bernard is also the creator of "Pinyin to Singing", a method of diction in Mandarin Chinese for English-speaking singers.